15.01 In this Part, unless the context otherwise requires:

 (2) Every member who receives cash for a client shall maintain, in addition to existing financial records requirements, a book of duplicate receipts, with each receipt identifying the date on which cash is received, the person from whom cash is received, the amount of cash received, the client for whom cash is received, any file number in respect of which cash is received and containing the signature authorized by the member who receives cash and of the person from whom cash is received.

 (3) The financial records described in rule 15.03(1) and (2) may be entered and posted by hand or by mechanical or electronic means, but if the records are entered and posted by hand, they shall be entered and posted in ink.

 (4) The financial records described in rule 15.03(1) and (2) shall be entered and posted so as to be current at all times.

-(6) Every member shall report in the Member’s Annual Report, Form 5.06A, on whether the member received cash in the amount of $7,500 or more in any given transaction during the course of the reporting period, and indicate the exception under rule 15.02(4) permitting the member to accept such cash.
+(6) Every member shall report in the Member’s Annual Report, Form 5.07A, on whether the member received cash in an aggregate amount greater than $7,500 in respect of any one client matter during the course of the reporting period, and indicate the exception under rule 15.02(4) permitting the member to accept such cash.

 (7) Any deliberate or careless breach of this rule will be treated as conduct deserving of sanction.

 (Adopted: Part XV, Fall Term Convocation, September 26, 2005)

 (Amended – Part XV – Cash Transactions and Record Keeping Requirements, 2 January 2020)